 Urban sprawl: the big picture

 We strive for space to inhabit throughout our lives — for work, leisure, and housing.
 We instinctively know when the space surrounding us is great by the way it makes us feel.
-There is an abundance of space on Earth — it is inside and outside of buildings, and is formed by objects both natural and artificial.
+Space is abundant on Earth — it is inside and outside of buildings and is formed by objects both natural and artificial.

 Space, or, the universe, exploded into existence 13.8 billion years ago.
 By our observation, it is estimated to contain 2 trillion galaxies.
-Within the Milky Way galaxy alone, are an estimated 200 billion stars.
-Most of these stars are orbited by planetary systems, with an estimated 20 billion containing planets located within their stars habitable zone A.
+Within the Milky Way galaxy alone, an estimated 200 billion stars.
+Most of these stars are orbited by planetary systems, with an estimated 20 billion containing planets located within their stars habitable zone (PowerfulJRE 2019, 03:24).